mbahra/AWS_Data_Engineer/README.md

 A simple data engineer project to implement some skills

 ## Project's purpose
-I do this project to implement and show some of my data engineer skills.
+I do this project to implement some of my data engineer skills.
 It could also be a fruitful support in order to discuss in an interview.

 For this project I will only use cloud services, especially AWS ones.